jantman/RPyMostat/docs/source/Planning.rst

 Testing
 +++++++

+- Unit tests should mock out the txmongo connection.
+Integration tests require Mongo, and should run a Docker container of it.
+Need to look into how to do this nicely on Travis.
+  - Either look into how something like `https://github.com/pytest-dev/pytest-services <https://github.com/pytest-dev/pytest-services>`_
+    does it, or just maintain a persistent connection to Mongo for the life of the test session, and clear the DB before each test (`pytest session fixtures <http://stackoverflow.com/a/14299202>`_)
+  - We'll need some real data fixtures, and to look into the right way to dump and load data from/to Mongo.
 -  Assuming we're going with the API-based model, unit tests should be simple.
 Integration and acceptance tests are another question.
 -  **TODO:** How to test the API server and client?